 - Save the order.
-Click on CO.
-This runs the MRP program, which creates a Manufacturing Order and Purchase Order. - Click on the Manufacturing Order icon III.
-The Manufacturing Order screen is displayed. - Select a Manufacturing Order (from the list of numbers), and click on MO to submit the manufacturing order.
-This creates an A-Plan (production work order) for the order. - Click on the Purchase Order icon .
-The Purchase Order screen is displayed, in which you can view and edit a purchase order (items which need to be purchased from a supplier for use in the CIM cell). - Click PO if you want to print the purchase order. - Close the MRP module. - 8.
-Click on the Reports Generator icon. - Select Part Report, and click on Print Report to display the report on the screen.
-If a printer is connected, you may print a hard copy of the report. - You may also select Subparts, Process, Analysis and A-Plan to view other reports. - Close the Reports Generator module.
+Click MRP.
+This runs the MRP program, which creates a Manufacturing Order. - Select Manufacturing Order.
+The Manufacturing Order screen is displayed. - Select a Manufacturing Order (from the list of numbers), and click MO to submit the manufacturing order.
+This creates an A-Plan (production work order) for the order. - Close the MRP module. - 7.
+Select Reports Generator from the Utility Programs menu. - Select Part Report.
+Click Print Report to display the report on the screen.
+You may also select Subparts, Process, Analysis and A-Plan to view other reports. - Close the Reports Generator module. - 8.
+Click the CIM Modes icon.
+The CIM Modes dialog box opens. - Select Simulation mode and enter the simulation speed, for example x5. - Select No in Send message to Graphic Display option.
+(This option refers to the external graphic display only; the internal graphic display of the CIM Manager is always active.) - Click the green button to execute (i.e., load the Manufacturing Order). - Click the green Run button to activate (i.e., run the production cycle.)

-- 9. Click on the CIM Manager Simulation icon.
-The CIM Manager screen is displayed. - Click on the yellow lightning button to execute (i.e., load the Manufacturing Order). - Click on the green Run button to activate (i.e., run the production cycle.) - Congratulations.
+- Congratulations.
 Your CIM cell is in operation!
-Look at the Order View, Device View, Program View and Pallets View and follow the progress of the production. - Acknowledge the messages "Part has been Finished." and "Order Finished." - Close the CIM Manager. - 10.
-You will now repeat the production cycle, and view it through the Graphic Display module. - 11.
-Click on the Default Storage icon.
-(A DOS box will briefy appear on the screen.) - 12.
-Click on the Graphic Display icon.
+Look at the Order View, Device View, Program View and Pallets View and follow the progress of the production. - Acknowledge the messages "Part has been Finished." and "Order Finished." - Close the production by clicking the red button. - 9.
+You will now repeat the production cycle, and view it through the Graphic Display module. - 10.
+Open the CIM Modes dialog box.
+Select Yes in Send message to Graphic Display option and save it.
+Make sure that you activate the external Graphic Display (see step 13) otherwise the CIM will run slowly. - 11.
+Click the Default or Reset Storage icon. - 12.
+Click the Graphic Display icon from CIM-1 Window Group.
 The CIM Simulation screen will appear.
-You will see the CIM cell you created by means of the Virtual CIM Setup. - 13.
-Click on the CIM Manager Simulation icon.
-The CIM Manager screen is displayed. - Click on the yellow lightning button to execute (i.e., load the Manufacturing Order). - Click on the green Run button to activate (i.e., run the production cycle.) - You can now see your CIM cell in operation by means of the Graphic Display.
+You will see the CIM cell you created by means of the Virtual CIM Setup in three different 3D views. - 13.
+Return to the CIM Manager screen: - Click the green button to execute (i.e., load the Manufacturing Order). - Click the green Run button to activate (i.e., run the production cycle.) - You also can see your CIM cell in operation by means of the Graphic Display.